akhilmaddi2004/Task-2-Console-Based-To-Do-List-Application/README.md

 Auto-save using a text file

-How It Works
+⚙️ How It Works

 Tasks are stored in tasks.txt.

-The app loads tasks when it starts and saves them when you exit.
+The app loads all tasks when it starts.

+It automatically saves tasks when you exit.

-All operations run in the terminal.
+All actions run through the terminal menu.

-How to Run
+▶️ How to Run

-Open terminal inside the project folder.
+Open the terminal inside the project folder.

 Run:

 python todo.py

-Files
+📁 Files

-todo.py main program
+todo.py – Main program

-tasks.txt generated automatically
+tasks.txt – Auto-generated task storage file

-Sample Menu
+🧾 Sample Menu
 ===== TO-DO LIST MENU =====
 1. View Tasks
 2. Add Task